appsody/stacks/incubator/nodejs-express/README.md

 The Node.js Express stack extends the [Node.js stack](../nodejs/README.md) and provides a consistent way of developing web applications using [Express](https://expressjs.com).
 Express is a fast, minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-This stack is based on `Node.js v10` and `Express v4.16.0` and includes enables health checking and application metrics out of the box.
-The stack also provides a set of tests written using [Mocha](https://mochajs.org) test framework while the application metadata is provided via a `package.json` file.
+This stack is based on `Node.js v10` and `Express v4.16.0` and enables health checking and application metrics out of the box.
+The stack also provides a set of tests written using [Mocha](https://mochajs.org) test framework, while the application metadata is provided via a `package.json` file.

 ## Health checking